Peru Itineraries

 We continue with rotations of artisan talleres and other recreation and cultural activities rooted in the Urubamba community.
 One afternoon is spent at the ruins of Ollantaytambo, where well-preserved terraced hillsides and intricate stone structures provide additional insights into how the Inca people thrived.

 You’ll also have “Bamba time” to check out the attractions, nooks, crannies, shops and Plaza Central of Urubamba.
-One evening we have a fun time contrasting what we’ve learned about ancient times in the Sacred Valley by hitting town for karaoke!
+One evening we have a fun time contrasting what we’ve learned about ancient times in the Sacred Valley by hitting the town for karaoke!

 PISAC RUINS & CUZCO

-DAYS 13 & 14
+DAYS 13 – 14

 Another fun adventure awaits, as we drive an hour south to the mountainside village of Pisac.
 We begin at the Pisac archeological ruins and then make a downhill hike to town, passing other ruins and farms along the way.
 Once to town, we have lunch and take time to explore the large artisan market and shops, featuring traditional Peruvian textiles, crafts and jewelry.